valancej/Policy-Based-Compliance-Approach-to-Container-Security/README.md

 ## What do we mean by *'policy-based'*?

-Now that we have a definition and example, we can begin to discuss the role policies play in achieving compliance.
-Organizations looking to adhere to certain rules,
+Now that we have a definition and example, we can begin to discuss the aspect policies play in achieving compliance.
+In short, *policy based compliance* means adhering to a set compliance requirements via customizable rules defined by a user.
+In some cases, security software tools will contain a policy engine that allows for development teams to create rules that correspond to a particular security concern addressed in a compliance publication.

 ## How can organizations achieve this?